hangle/Notecard/documents/Features/appearance.md

 overriding the program values.
 They remain  in effect for the session's script files <br />
 ( the '* end' command terminates a session).  </p>

-<p>The directory in which the Notecard program is executed is termed the 'home' directory. <br />
+<p>The directory in which the Script program is executed is termed the 'home' directory. <br />
 The 'appearance.ini' file in the 'home' directory is applied to the script files in 'home' <br />
 directory and to all  script files in its subdirectories.  </p>